 30 days from cancellation (may be extended) |

-GST cancellation is an urgent compliance process which occurs when a business completes its operations, restructuring or when it is no longer subject to being registered under GST.
-The correct cancellation will prevent legal and financial issues.
-Both voluntarily and by design, it is important to learn how the rules, forms and schedules work so that closure under the GST regime would go smoothly.
+GST cancellation is a necessary compliance step that happens in various situations such as when a business is wound up, restructured or is no longer liable to be registered under GST.
+Proper cancellation will avoid the risk of legal and financial complications.
+Whether it is a decision made voluntarily or by design, it is equally important to understand the rules, forms and schedules in order for the closure under the GST regime to be carried out seamlessly.

 The information provided in this blog is purely for general informational purposes only.
 While every effort has been made to ensure the accuracy, reliability and completeness of the content presented, we make no representations or warranties of any kind, express or implied, for the same.